Health + Safety

 We’re all in this together!
 While we are excited to provide a more “normal” collegiate experience this fall, we encourage all members of the campus community to continue to do their part in following health protocols and safety guidelines.

-Temporary Protocol Update: The College recognizes that students and staff will be traveling for the Thanksgiving holiday.
-Please note that masks will be required for all students, staff and visitors to campus, regardless of vaccination status, the week of November 29 – December 3 as an additional mitigation measure.
+Temporary Protocol Update: Please note that masks will be required for all students, staff and visitors to campus, regardless of vaccination status through February 28 as an additional mitigation measure.

 We recommend that all students, staff, and visitors wear a mask on campus.
 Staff, students and visitors over the age of two who are not fully vaccinated need to continue wearing masks to respect the health and safety of others on campus.
 If you have a medical condition that prohibits the wearing of a mask, or if you have a sincerely held religious belief that prevents you from wearing a mask, you may request an accommodation through Disability Services.
 Staff seeking accommodations should contact Human Resources.
 Some classes may require masks as part of their Program protocols and/or if social distancing is not possible.
 Those expectations will be communicated to students via their faculty.

 In order to protect the privacy of our students and staff, we will not require proof of vaccination upon entry to the College.
 We will be using the honor system and ask that all students, staff and visitors be mindful in abiding by the updated mask protocol, recognizing that it is our collective responsibility to ensure the health and safety of our campus community.
 As a mask-friendly campus environment, we encourage you to continue to be respectful of others as they make their individual choices.
 Masks will remain optional for all students, staff and visitors while outdoors.